 VPN.ac's SecureProxy for Google Chrome is one of the best browser “VPN” services we've seen.

-Using the app is simple and connection can be achieved with just a few clicks.
-While VPN.ac have fewer servers than other providers they do offer more connection locations on their Chrome extension than on their main VPN network.
+While VPN.ac have fewer servers than other providers, they do offer more connection locations on their Chrome extension than on their main Virtual Private Network network.

-VPN.ac offers one of the fastest services we've used and they're happy to point out the benefits and limitations of using a Chrome browser extension.
+VPN.ac offers one of the fastest services we've used and they're honest enough to point out the benefits and limitations of using a Chrome browser extension.

 Save 20% off VPN.ac using the coupon “VPNCOMPARE20“